microsoft/kafka-connect-cosmosdb/doc/README_Sink.md

 Create the Cosmos DB Sink Connector in Kafka Connect

 The following JSON body defines the config for the Cosmos DB Sink Connector.

-You will need to fill out the values for `connect.cosmosdb.connection.endpoint` and `connect.cosmosdb.master.key`, which you should have saved from the [Cosmos DB setup guide](./CosmosDB_Setup.md).
+> Note: You will need to fill out the values for `connect.cosmosdb.connection.endpoint` and `connect.cosmosdb.master.key`, which you should have saved from the [Cosmos DB setup guide](./CosmosDB_Setup.md).

 Refer to the [sink properties](#sink-configuration-properties) section for more information on each of these configuration properties.